 Air flow is really important for your restaurant kitchen

-Why choosing the right commercial kitchen exhaust hood is so critical
+The right commercial kitchen exhaust hood is critical

-Although it may not be as much fun as choosing the cooking appliances, it’s essential that your commercial kitchen exhaust hood be carefully matched to the operation of your kitchen.
+Although it may not be as much fun as choosing the cooking appliances, your commercial kitchen exhaust hood must be carefully matched to the operation of your kitchen.
 Here’s why: